Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/parent-child-relationships.md

-The child index is assigned when you call the `addChild` method or helper, but it's not guaranteed that your component will stay at that index as other components might be added later at a lower position.
+The child index is assigned when you call the `addChild` method or helper, but it's not guaranteed that your component will stay at that index as other components might be added later on at a lower position.

 :::